50 Of The Best And Most Hilarious Parenting Tweets Lately That Will Make You Laugh Out Loud

 In 2020, the birth rate in the United States declined by 4%, and that's a record low.
 In order to maintain a "steady population," the United States would need an average re-population of 2.1; where it's at now is around 1.6.

 It's not just the pandemic, either; the US birth rate has been on a steady decline for a decade.
-Professionals often come across as confused about why the birth rate continues to decline, but if you asked enough people, you'd hear a whole lot about the extreme cost of living that people in the US have to cope with.
+People often seem puzzled about why it keeps dropping, but the cost of living in the US is hard to ignore.

 16. Baby Boss